 Unsecured creditors don’t have the right to repossess or sell any of the debtor’s assets if they default on payments.
 They can only recover money owed if the debtor goes into involuntary closure or becomes insolvent.

-There’s a maximum amount that an employee can claim as a preferential payment.
-From 30 September 2018, the maximum amount is $23,960.
+The maximum amount an employee can claim as a preferential payment is $31,820.
 But this figure doesn’t guarantee the amount that employees will receive if an employer becomes insolvent.

-Once all the secured creditors are paid, and then the preferred categories of creditors, there’s often little (if any) left over to pay the remainder of the debts to unsecured creditors.
+Once all the secured creditors are paid, and then the preferred categories of creditors like employees, there’s often little (if any) left over to pay the remainder of the debts to unsecured creditors.

 Companies Act: Preferential claims(external link) — New Zealand Legislation